Bydgoszcz Cathedral: Construction of the Gothic temple (1425-1466)

-In 1497, Krzesław Kurozwęcki, bishop of Włocławek, organised there a synod for clergy of Kujawy.
+In 1497, Krzesław Kurozwęcki, bishop of Włocławek, organized there a synod for clergy of Kujawy.
 For this occasion, the church received additional dedications, complementing the one from the 14th century to Saint Nicholas: it received as patron saints Martin of Tours, Adalbert of Prague and Stanislaus of Szczepanów.
 The celebration of these dedications was celebrated each year, on the first Sunday after St Bartholomew the Apostle day (i.e. August 24).

-The area of the aisle and the chancel, around 604 m2, was in 1466 the ninth largest parish churches in Włocławek diocese, after:
+The area of the aisle and the chancel, around 604 m2, was in 1466 the ninth largest parish church in the diocese of Włocławek, after: